ebullient/campaign-notes/pc-logs/log-1498-09-15_current.md

 <span class='ob-timelines' data-class='player' data-date='1498-09-15-00' data-title='TODAY: Circle of Thunder'>Weird dolls, dead tree.
 Xanth killed a stupidhead.
 Big Boar!
 Stone tipping.</span>

 Orcs departed for Butterskull Ranch with a letter of recommendation.
+#log/monster/orc

 Team headed into the woods with an armored Xanth.
+Two hour walk to Circle of Thunder from the lodge.
-#log/monster/centaur  #log/monster/orc
+#log/monster/centaur

 Encountered a dead tree decorated with ghastly twig dolls.

 Battled a billion (20) orcs and another anchorite.
 Xanth killed a stupidhead.
+Anchorite (Yargath) was carrying a potion and [an unsealed letter](Fheralai-to-Yargath.pdf).
 #log/monster/orc #log/monster/anchorite-of-talos

 ---